Being a First Time Home Buyer Doesn’t Have To Be Hard With These 9 Tips

 Don’t forget to be realistic during the process of purchasing a home.
 Some people get caught in the trap of buying a dream home then have trouble affording it.
 You want to be able to comfortably afford your home without living paycheck to paycheck.

-More people than ever before are self-employed and work from home.
-Usually, this is convenient unless it is time to purchase a home.
-There is a chance that your clients that you work with daily might have to write a letter confirming the length of the business relationship and the money that is exchanged.
-The tough aspect about being self-employed is you might have good years and those where you don’t earn as much.
-A lender is looking for consistency in income over the last couple of years.
 You might need to start pulling various files that have itemized payments.
 Mortgage lenders want to make sure you didn’t receive a personal loan in order to make payments.
 This could make you more apt to default on the loan which is not something lenders want to happen.
 Most loans get sold to other mortgage companies so making sure the default rate is low is essential.

-Putting an offer on a home is one of the first steps after viewing.
-Once this offer is accepted, it is time for the daunting home inspection which could make or break the deal.
-The last thing you want is a huge problem to arise during your first few months owning the home.
 The home inspection is going to cost a few hundred dollars regardless so make sure you pick a top professional.
 The best part of an inspector is that they work for you rather than your agent or the seller’s agent.
 The roof and HVAC system are both very important as these can be huge costs if they need to be replaced.
 A damaged roof can lead to water damage, rot, and black mold which needs to be removed by a professional to be done safely.

-Added expenses are going to be important to note throughout the buying process.
-If the home comes fully furnished with appliances, then you have nothing to worry about.
-Appliances might need to be made of something specific or be a certain color.
 Furniture that you have in your current home might not be the best option for your new home.
 Spending thousands of dollars on furniture simply is not in the cards for people that put most of their cash into the downpayment of the home.

 A Lending Hand for Financing Home Mortgages